cchitsiang/awesome-stars/topics.md

 ## macos

 - [getferdi/ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
-- [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - Next version of massCode.
-A free and open source code snippets manager for developers
+- [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 - [ali-master/pwa-badge](https://github.com/ali-master/pwa-badge) - Badging for PWA app icons, Like Native Apps
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
 Open source, free forever.